Coherence turned on by incoherent light: Introduction

-Moreover, it is argued in \cite{Brumer27112012,brumer13,1367-2630-12-6-065044} that the coupling of a quantum system to a thermal radiation bath rapidly leads to a formation of a stationary state in the system that does not exhibit any dynamical coherences.
-This apparently contradicts the point of view that it is some form of {\it intrinsic} quantum coherence, which can be triggered by any photoabsorption event, regardless of the source of photons, that underlies the efficient energy transport \cite{fleming09,Ishizaki12,manzano12}.
-Such intrinsic coherence could stem from different scenarios: system-bath correlation \cite{cao2012}, ratchet-like effects \cite{Hoyer2012}, resonant coupling to vibrational modes \cite{pullerits12,Chin:2013sf,OReilly:2014vl,Fuller:2014ud,Romero:2014zp}, or to a single light mode \cite{avisar15}, as well as Fano-type resonances with the electromagnetic continuum \cite{Dorfman19022013}.
+Moreover, some models \cite{Brumer27112012,brumer13,1367-2630-12-6-065044} suggest that the coupling of a quantum system to a thermal radiation bath rapidly leads to the formation of a stationary state that does not exhibit any coherences.
+This apparently contradicts the point of view that {\it coherent} non-equilibrium transport processes -- leading to the observed efficiency of the excitation transfer \cite{fleming09,Ishizaki12,manzano12} -- can be triggered by any photoabsorption event \cite{Dorfman19022013}, regardless of the source of photons.

-Here we offer a microscopic quantum optical theory to resolve this longstanding controversy.
-Specifically, we establish that nonstationary steady state coherence can indeed emerge in an incoherently driven molecular complex, under realistic assumptions on the incident wave lengths and molecular separations.
+Here we develop a microscopic quantum optical theory to resolve this longstanding controversy.
+Specifically, we establish that steady state coherence can indeed emerge in an incoherently driven molecular complex, under realistic assumptions on the incident wave lengths and molecular separations.
 To begin with, we recall that the primary process of photosynthesis is the absorption of a single photon by a chlorophyll molecule, whereby the molecule undergoes a transition from the ground to the excited electronic state \cite{blanckenship}.
-The photoabsorption event can then launch energy transfer towards the reaction center, where it triggers a charge separation cascade with almost unit efficiency \cite{struempfer12}.
-This transfer process from the initial absorption event to the charge separation has has a finite duration, of the order of a picosecond \cite{Dostal:2016fk}, and it is during this process that transient electronic coherences have been observed \cite{Brixner:2005jb,Engel:2007yq,Collini:2010nz}.
-After the excited state energy is transformed, the molecule resets in its ground electronic state and is able to absorb the next photon.
-We will show that, when averaging over many such single photon absorption and transfer cycles, one ends up with a master equation type ensemble description which exhibits non-vanishing coherence in the non-equilibrium steady state.
+The photoabsorption initiates energy transfer towards the reaction center, where a charge separation cascade with almost unit efficiency is triggered \cite{struempfer12}.
+This transfer process from the initial absorption event to the charge separation has a finite duration, of the order of 10-100 picoseconds \cite{Dostal:2016fk}, and it is during this process that transient electronic coherences have been observed \cite{Brixner:2005jb,Engel:2007yq,Dostal:2016fk,Collini:2010nz}.
+Afterwards, the molecule resets in its ground electronic state and is able to absorb the next photon.
+We will show that, when averaging over many such single photon absorption and transfer cycles, one ends up with a master equation-type ensemble description which exhibits non-vanishing coherence in the non-equilibrium steady state.